If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

 The Olympics may be over, but I’m not entirely finished with Canada yet.
 Atlantic Canada, that is.
 Although our visit to New Brunswick was relatively short, it deserves a mention.
-In NB, we stopped in the province capital Saint John and a fun little town called Shediac.
+In NB, we stopped in the province capital Saint John and a fun little town called Shediac, home of a really big lobster.

 Shediac is the self-proclaimed lobster capital of the world, and appropriately, home to the world’s largest lobster, in best Australian style.
 (What with the Big Banana, the Big Cheese, the Big Chook and heaps more, Australia is the country most often associated with big things.)